pchinjr/no-wing/README.md

 ## 🎯 The Problem

-When you give Amazon Q command line access, it performs actions using YOUR identity:
+When Amazon Q performs operations, it uses YOUR identity:
 - ❌ Q commits code as YOU
 - ❌ Q deploys with YOUR AWS credentials
-- ❌ Q pushes to git as YOU
 - ❌ No clear audit trail of human vs AI actions
 - ❌ Security risk if Q is compromised
 - ❌ Compliance violations in enterprise environments